19hours/sg-statutes/Acts/Income Tax Act.md

 (B) $150,000; and

+[Act 19 of 2013 wef 18/12/2012]

 (iii) in the case of the basis period for the year of assessment 2013, the amount of such expenditure derived from the formula

- derived from the formula

 where A